Scoofszlo/tk3u8/docs/issues.md

-This page covers the issues that may arise within the usage of the program, explains what causes themn, and what should you do.
+This page covers the issues that may arise within the usage of the program, explains what causes them, and what should you do.

 ## `WAFChallengeError` occasionally pops up